 Choosing a hospice is a very important decision.
-While all hospice programs may have the same basic philosophy of care, each is different in some ways.
-Hospice programs are very willing to answer questions and assist in determining which hospice can best meet the needs of a particular patient and family.
+While all hospice providers may have the same basic philosophy of care, each are different in some way.
+Hospice providers are very willing to answer questions and assist in determining which hospice can best meet the needs of you and your family.

-Steps to help you chose the right hospice for you:
+Steps to help you choose the right hospice for you:

-Find a hospice in your area.
-Visit our Find-a-Hospice directory to locate a hospice near you.
+- Find a hospice in your area.
+Visit our Let Hospice Help where we list all the hospice programs in the state and help you Find-a-Provider to locate a hospice near you.

-- Will the program cover the cost of the patient’s medications (provide a list of the patient’s medications)?
+- Will your program cover the cost of my medications (provide a list)?

 - How many times per week will a nurse and other hospice staff visit?

-- Are home health aides readily available from the hospice?
+- Are home health aides readily available from your hospice?

 - How many hours of home health aide support can be expected each week?

-- What facilities does the hospice use for respite care?
+- What facilities does your hospice use for inpatient and respite care?

 - Will volunteers be assigned?